amandashoe/ButtonCodingChallenge/README.md

 form of a string with a valid expression (as defined in module documentation).

 Option 2:
-Edit buttontest.py and add test cases and run it as a script.
+Edit buttontest.py (add test cases) and run it as a script.